 The other thing I love about this pizza oven is that everyone gets involved when we're having a party.
 When we're cooking pizzas, everyone including our nieces and nephews and friends all want to get involved with the entire process.
 Heck, my nephew will spend the day making pizza dough from scratch just to get to be the master chef for the evening!
 (And, who am I to stop him?)

-When we have steak or fajita night with adult friends, everyone still wants to be involved when we're cooking in the oven.
+When we have steak night or fajita Tuesdays with adult friends, everyone still wants to be involved when we're cooking in the oven.
 It's just so much more of a fun experience when everyone wants to be involved in the cooking process.
-And even if they're not cooking in the oven, they all still want to take a selfie in front of it.
+And even if they're not cooking in the oven, they all still want to take a selfie with whatever dish I've got going on at that moment - whether it's authentic pizza pies or cast iron peach cobbler.

 Why did we originally purchase the stainless steel pizza oven?

-We bought a stainless steel oven because it was much lighter than a brick oven.
-At 350 pounds, it was still heavy but it wasn't nearly as heavy as a 1,000-pound brick oven.
+We bought a stainless steel oven because it was much lighter than a 1000-pound brick oven.
+At 350 pounds, it was still heavy but easily put into place with a few friends.
 Plus, since we were new to wood fired cooking, we weren't sure exactly where we were going to permanently put the oven and thought a brick oven was a little out of our league.
 (We know now that wood fired ovens are equally great for beginners to professionals)

 We looked at multiple stainless steel pizza oven reviews and found that the smaller Maximus oven was in the Top 5 Best Pizza Ovens.
 Since the larger Prime oven was built the exact same (only bigger), we knew we couldn't go wrong.